aaz25/431-2021/README.md

 ### Tentative Calendar

 Scheduled class sessions are on Tuesdays and Thursdays from 1:00 to 2:15 PM Eastern time.
-I expect classes will be held on **22-24** of the 26 dates listed below.
+I expect classes will be held on almost all of the 27 dates listed below.
 A final schedule should be available by the first class session on August 24.

 Month | Dates
 ------- | ------------
 2021-08 | 24, 26, 31
 2021-09 | 02, 07, 09, 14, 16, 21, 23, 28, 30
-2021-10 | 05, 07, 12, 14, 26, 28
+2021-10 | 05, 07, 12, 14, 21, 26, 28
 2021-11 | 02, 04, 09, 11, 16, 18, 30
 2021-12 | 02